 CEG is an effective technique for deferring network investment where the need is for a short time period.
-The primary driver for investment in this instance is asset safety and performance.
+The identified need in this instance is in relation to reliability and safety.
 A short-term deferral of network investment by using CEG is not a technically or financially feasible option (due to the number of contracts required to be negotiated and managed).

-This option has been assessed as technically not viable as it will not address the identified network requirement.
+This option has been assessed as technically not viable as it would not address the identified need.